 - I. Outline of Policy and Procedure Development Process: - A. Policy and procedures shall be formulated and approved by action of a majority of the Board. - B. All Board members are encouraged to bring issues of concern to the full Board for consideration and action. - C. Copies of the approved Policy and Procedures shall be made available for distribution to agencies and the public. - D. The Parole Board Director shall maintain the master file of the Policy and Procedures in the Administrative Office and shall: - 1.
 Maintain a complete set of rules. - 2.
 Maintain a record of all documents relating to proposed policy development and any action taken. - 3.
-Maintain a complete set of all revisions, addendums and supplements. - A. A review of policies, procedures and rules shall be scheduled annually by the Board Chair.
-Suggested amendments, supplements or new policy may be acted upon at any administrative meeting. - B. The Parole Board Director shall maintain a file of issues that may be appropriate for policy consideration. - II.
+Maintain a complete set of all revisions, addendums and supplements. - E. A review of policies, procedures and rules shall be scheduled annually by the Board Chair.
+Suggested amendments, supplements or new policy may be acted upon at any administrative meeting. - F. The Parole Board Director shall maintain a file of issues that may be appropriate for policy consideration. - II.
 Development and maintenance of a crime severity index. - A. The Board shall develop an index setting forth in the number of categories it determines is necessary, the relative severity of the criminal offense of Vermont and shall meet yearly to review this index and make changes as it deems necessary.
 This index shall be available to the public.

-Chapter 4 - Eligibility for Parole Interview or Review
+Chapter 4 - Eligibility for Parole Consideration

-28 V.S.A. §501, 28 V.S.A §502 and 28 V.S.A. §503, 28 V.S.A. §453
+28 V.S.A. § 204b, 28 V.S.A. §501, 28 V.S.A. §501a, 28 V.S.A §502, 28 V.S.A. §503, and 28 V.S.A. §453

-It is the policy of the Vermont Parole Board to interview and consider all offenders eligible for parole in or before the month of their eligibility date as determined by the Vermont Department of Corrections based upon the applicable statutes.
-Initial interviews and subsequent interviews and reviews shall be conducted in accordance with applicable statutes and the following procedures.
-In the event that parole is granted, actual release shall not take place before parole agreements and any other documents required are signed, and the expiration of the inmate's minimum sentence.
+It is the policy of the Vermont Parole Board to consider all offenders eligible for parole at least 30 days prior to their eligibility date as determined by the Vermont Department of Corrections based upon the applicable statutes.
+Initial interviews, subsequent interviews, administrative reviews and subsequent reviews shall be conducted in accordance with applicable statutes and the following procedures.
+In the event that parole is granted, actual release shall not take place before the parole agreement and any other documents required are signed, and the expiration of the inmate's eligibility date.